Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 Several sources and individuals have sworn that this photo was taken on either the Skagit river or the Sauk.
 But we knew that we had seen it someplace else.
 The mystery was solved on page 208 of Percival R. Jeffcott's fine history of Whatcom county, Nooksack Tales and Trails.
 The photo is of the Harkness Ferry on the Nooksack river in Whatcom county at a famous place west of Everson called "The Crossing."
 Woolley pioneer Susie Alverson would have known the ferry well because her father served as telegrapher there before the family moved to Woolley in 1895 to manage the old St. Clair Hotel.
 We share the photo because this was a gravity ferry — with a winch-like attachment at both ends, attached to a cable above that was chained to trees on both shores, which used the strong current of the river for power.
 Nowadays we would call it "environment-friendly."
 That is the type of ferry that crossed the Skagit in at least 12 different places from Fir on the South fork to Marblemount in the foothills of the Cascades.

-Below we present a link to our introduction to the Skagit river.
-We also provide links to other stories on the website that profile the river in the past, present and future.
+Below we provide links to other stories on the website that profile the river in the past, present and future.
 And then we provide links to other stories about the river that you can access on the Internet.
 Because the river is the web that ties our entire project together, we encourage you to share any information or sources that we can share with other readers.
 We will talk about the history of the river, its different channels, the famous floods that have occurred, the fish, birds and animals that make this their home, the rich soil of its bottomlands, the hills that were formed by volcanic and glacial action, the gorges in the Cascades and anything you request to read.
 Your feedback is encouraged, either by email or via the Guestbook below.
 Click the underlined links to read the pages:

 Links to stories on our site: